How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Dalong Street

-Sure, Taipei might lack the dynamism of Tokyo or the cultural treasures of Kyoto.
-But Taipei captures your heart with the secret that grandmothers long figured out: through the stomach.
-Taipei is one of the best foodie cities in Asia, even in the world.
-And all at a deep discount.
+Sure, I’ll admit that Taipei might lack the dynamism of Tokyo or the cultural treasures of Kyoto.
+But Taipei captures travelers’ hearts with the secret that grandmothers long figured out: through the stomach.

 See Also: When is the Best Time to Visit Taipei?

-You’ll spend much of your journey chowing down at Taipei’s bustling night markets.
-But the Taiwanese capital is also the perfect city for wandering around without a plan.
 Walk the streets to stumble upon stunning Taiwanese folk temples.
-Or follow your nose to a hole-in-the-wall food stall serving the best beef noodle soup you’ve ever tasted.
-Either way, you won’t be disappointed with spending time in Taipei.
+Or follow your nose to a hole-in-the-wall food stall serving the most satisfying beef noodle soup you’ve ever tasted.

 What to do in Taipei